syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/connectors.md

 ## Connect nodes

 * The [`sourceID`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramConnector.html#Syncfusion_EJ2_Diagrams_DiagramConnector_SourceID) and [`targetID`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramConnector.html#Syncfusion_EJ2_Diagrams_DiagramConnector_TargetID) properties allow to define the nodes to be connected.
+* The [`connectorSpacing`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramConnector.html#Syncfusion_EJ2_Diagrams_DiagramConnector_connectorSpacing) property allows you to define the distance between the source node and the connector.
+It is the minimum distance the connector will re-rout or the new segment will create.

 {% if page.publishingplatform == "aspnet-core" %}